 Tea and coffee give you a quick boost, but can actually leave you feeling more tired long-term.
 Caffiene is a stimulant, meaning that it offers an instant high, but also an inevitable crash.
 Switch to water (dehydration is another big cause of fatigue) and you might actually find your eyelids staying open for longer without your java.

 A night cap has long been renowned as a good way to help you drop off, and with good reason – it’s undisputed that alcohol makes you sleepy.
 If you’re drinking often, you might have no trouble falling alseep, but a boozy snooze is usually a restless one, meaning you’ll feel even more tired the next day so it could be one of the things that make you tired at home.

 Cranking the heating up might make you feel warm and cosy, but according to sports sleep expert Nick Littlehales, the optimum temperature for sleep is between 16 and 18 degress celcius, so it’s cooler temperatures that may make you more succesptible to nodding off.
 Anyone else off to turn up the thermostat?

 The people you live with

 If you’re thinking ‘I know that, I’ve got kids!’ you may be surprised to hear that the little ones aren’t actually who we’re referring to.
+They’re not the only things that make you tired at home.
 If you’re living with someone who is naturally very negative, it can have an impact on your mood and levels of energy too.
 ‘People you allow into your life not only have the power to affect you emotionally, but can also take a toll on you physically,’ Vicky Vlachonis, osteopath and author of The Body Doesn’t Lie, tells Good Housekeeping.
 ‘If people that are cynical and tend to complain surround you, they can be draining your energy.’
 The solution?
 Create a more positive atmosphere – with or without them!